Making Her Mark in the Research Universe

 Vanderhoof’s work also paid off in the form of an acceptance to the Rochester Institute of Technology’s doctoral astrophysics program.
-She graduated from UC in May 2016 and began classes at RIT this fall.
+She graduated from Utica in May 2016 and began classes at RIT that fall.

 Ribaudo and Vanderhoof are in still in contact; they’re collaborating on a paper with two scientists from Notre Dame, detailing their findings, which they hope to submit to astrophysics journals in October.